fygar256/general_pattern_editor/README.md

 Usage: ./gp.py file
 ```

-Load the 2 dimentional list from file with numpy
+You can load the 2 dimentional list from file with numpy

 ```
 import numpy as np